What Is the Older Americans Act (OAA)?

 - Suitable housing

-- Protection from age-based discrimination
+- Protection from age-discrimination

 - Protection from disability discrimination

-- Efficient community services for older individuals
+- Efficient community service outreach for older people

 - Direct federal funding to states

-- Direct funding to state service providers
+- Direct federal funding to state service providers

 - Creation of federal agencies designed to implement the Act